-Vatican tribunal now overwhelmed by clergy abuse cases
+Vatican office lifts veil, revealing vast caseload of abuse claims

 It is wretched work, reading through case files filled with text messages of priests grooming their victims, psychological evaluations of pedophiles, and heart-numbing letters from men and women who were violated as children and are finally coming to terms with their traumas.

-“There are times when I am pouring over cases that I want to get up and scream, that I want to pack up my things and leave the office and not come back,” Kennedy told Catholic journalists in the U.S. earlier this year.
+“There are times when I am poring over cases that I want to get up and scream, that I want to pack up my things and leave the office and not come back,” Kennedy told Catholic journalists in the U.S. earlier this year.

 Nearly 20 years after the CDF assumed responsibility for the cases, it has processed 6,000 abuse cases, and at one point Francis lamented that it had a backlog of 2,000.
 But the CDF now must cope with the globalization of the scandal that in 2001 seemed to be largely confined to the English-speaking world.